MauriceGit/XBox_Controller_Linux_Interface/README.md

 --- | ---
 `int mtInitJoyCamera(char* name)` | This function MUST be called before any other.
 It initialises the usb stream connection.
 `int mtFinishJoyControl()` | This function should be called after any interaction with the Controller is finished.
-`void mtCalcJoyCameraMovement(double interval)` | This function should be called in very short intervals, top allow a very smooth joystick handling.
+`void mtCalcJoyCameraMovement(double interval)` | This function should be called in very short intervals, to allow a very smooth joystick handling.
+The parameter is the time since the last call to this method.
 `MTVec3D mtGetJoyPosition()` | The current position is retreived (of the camera or object, controlled via the Controller).
 `MTVec3D mtGetJoyUp()` | The current up-vector is retreived (of the camera or object, controlled via the Controller).
 `MTVec3D mtGetJoyCenter()` | The current center point is retreived (of the camera or object, controlled via the Controller).